a3mitskevich/vite-font-extractor-plugin/README.md

 ## Warning

 > [!WARNING]
-> When using the 'auto' type, the system identifies only CSS properties with 'content: "."'
+> When using the `auto` type, the system identifies only CSS properties with `content: "."`
 > and attempts to extract all font ligatures from each font file.
 > Furthermore, in every build, the system recalculates a hash on font files since the plugin cannot
 > detect changes when dependent on Unicode.
 >
-> It is strongly recommended to use the 'manual' type if these limitations are critical for your project
+> It is strongly recommended to use the `manual` type if these limitations are critical for your project

 ## Usage